Ciner-Services/SinReady/README.md

 # SinReady!
-The Best Portable I-Ready Cheat To Soove Your Nerves With Being Open Source, And Having Minute Farmer, Lesson Skipper, Quiz Jumper `(50-100% Grade Giver)`,Admin Menu, And Diagnostic Hack `(caps at 900%)`
+The Best Portable I-Ready Cheat To Soove Your Nerves With Being , And Having Minute Farmer, Lesson Skipper, Quiz Jumper `(50-100% Grade Giver)`,Admin Menu, And Diagnostic Hack `(caps at 900%)`
 ## Table of Contents
 - [Introduction](#introduction)
 - [Installation](#installation)